Divemaster and Research Diver Internship

 About the organisation

 Indo Ocean Project was founded by marine biologists, dive instructors, and ocean enthusiasts from around the globe to create a nation-wide standardized data collection and research diver training program in Indonesia, the heart of the coral triangle.
-IOP has been working together with dive operators, universities, and the local communities to carry out scientific research to address shark, ray, and marine conservation issues in the Indo-Pacific area.
+We have been working together with dive operators, universities, and the local communities to carry out scientific research to provide ecological monitoring and address marine conservation issues in the Indo-Pacific region.

-Our field expeditions in Indonesia hosts international and local research projects focused on marine mega fauna and coral reef conservation in marine reserves across the country.
+Our field expeditions in Indonesia hosts international and local research projects focused on impact research.
+This includes ecological monitoring, direct conservation efforts, and education and communication outreach initiatives.

 At Indo Ocean Project we envision a healthy and profitable marine ecosystem throughout Indonesia to benefit the growing tourism industry and help protect the livelihoods of local coastal communities for generations to come.
-With the help of our free open access data base, we contribute to local legislation and policy to support the creation and maintenance of marine parks.
+Through the publication of our research and sharing of knowledge, we contribute to local legislation and policy to support the creation and maintenance of marine parks and promote the protection of our oceans biodiversity.

 You don’t need to be a diver or scientist to apply!
 Our project relies on the experience and expertise of our volunteers from around the world to take action and take part.